mullvad/mullvadvpn-app/README.md

 ./build-proto.sh
 ```

-After that copy the files from `gui/src/main/management_interface/` and `gui/build/src/main/management_interface/`
+After that copy the files from `gui/src/main/management_interface/` and
-directories into a single directory on your Apple Silicon Mac, and set the value of
+`gui/build/src/main/management_interface/` directories into a single directory, and set the value
-`MANAGEMENT_INTERFACE_PROTO_BUILD_DIR` to that directory while running the main build.
+of `MANAGEMENT_INTERFACE_PROTO_BUILD_DIR` to that directory while running the main build.

-Install `protobuf` by running:
+Install `protobuf`.
+On macOS, this can be done using Homebrew:

 ```bash
 brew install protobuf